 West Ham United

-Slaven Bilic will be without Victor Moses, who is ineligible to face his parent club, and Winston Reid, who is sidelined with a minor back injury.
+Another player unavailable for selection will be Victor Moses, who is ineligible to face his parent club.

-- Chelsea have only won one of their last five away games in the league (D1, L3).
+- Chelsea have only won three of their last nine outings in all competitions (W3, D3, L3)

-- Tickets for Saturday’s game have SOLD OUT.
+- Away tickets for Saturday’s match have SOLD OUT